 As the maximum coin supply is capped at 21 million, investors often consider BTC as a decent store of value that has no to minimal correlation with general market assets.

 Furthermore, BTC possesses one of the highest liquidity among cryptocurrencies as well as the lowest levels of volatility compared to non-stablecoin digital assets.

-Because of these reasons, Bitcoin is considered as one of the lowest risk crypto assets for investors.
+Because of these reasons, Bitcoin is considered one of the lowest risk crypto assets for investors.

 Due to the benefits mentioned above, Bitcoin has established a great reputation for itself as the world’s original cryptocurrency while featuring a decent infrastructure and a large community of active supporters.

-However, Bitcoin has some limitations, which prevents it from being used as the universal (and only) cryptocurrency in the digital asset space.
+However, Bitcoin has some limitations, which prevent it from being used as the universal (and only) cryptocurrency in the digital asset space.